 Remember, your LLC will be subjected to your state’s default rules if you don’t have an operating agreement.
 For example, most states determine that an LLC must be dissolved if one of its members leaves or dies.
 So, it is prudent to include a clause on how members may terminate or transfer membership.

 Additionally, most states don’t legally require LLCs to have an operating agreement.
 But, it is still a crucial document worth considering seriously.
-All ZenBusiness plans come with an operating agreement template to simplify drafting your document.
+ZenBusiness premium plans come with an operating agreement template to simplify drafting your document.

 Step 6 – File The Articles of Organization